andreadellacorte/docs/index.md

 You will find the General Terms and Conditions at [[]].
 The privacy policy is available at https://techinterview.coach/privacy-policy

-## I’ve got an interview tomorrow, can you help me?
+## I’ve got an interview coming up very soon, can you help me?
-Please book a session with https://calendly.com/dellacorte/15min or drop a mail to hello@techinterview.coach and we will see what can be done.
+Please message us via https://techinterview.coach/whatsapp or hello@techinterview.coach as soon as possible.

 ## Your services sound expensive: is it worth the money?
 While the cost might seem high, you only need a few sessions to make a difference and get your next job (and a payrise 🙂)!